-two different kinds of examples: the ones corresponding to (irreducible) differential operators which have Maximum Unipotent Monodromy¶ (MUM), and the ones that do not have MUM.
+The illustrative examples displayed in this paper in favor of these two conjectures (3) and (4), are chosen for pedagogical reasons, but also for their interest per se.
+We have two different kinds of examples: the ones corresponding to (irreducible) differential operators which have Maximum Unipotent Monodromy15 (MUM), and the ones that do not have MUM.
 In the MUM case, we have a simple relation n = q - 1 between the power of logarithm n in (3), and the order q of the differential operator L_q .
 The conjecture (3) thus becomes, in the MUM case, a simple relation $N_v = q + 1$ between the number of variables and the order of the operator.
 For the non-MUM examples, the number of variables is not related to the order of the differential operators, but to the highest power of the logarithms n, in other words, it is related to the monodromy matrix at the origin.

 The paper is organized as follows.
-We recall in section 2 the definition of the diagonal of a rational function, and in section 3 we recall the results of the Lattice Green Functions of the d-dimensional (face centred cubic, simple cubic and diamond) lattices, to illustrate the two conjectures (3), (4).
+We recall in section 2 the definition of the diagonal of a rational function, and in section 3 we recall the results of the LGFs of the d-dimensional (f.c.c, s.c and diamond) lattices, to illustrate the two conjectures (3) and (4).
 Section 4 presents some illustrative examples for non factorizable multivariate polynomials Q. We give, in section 5, the polynomials Q for some Calabi-Yau equations [10] of geometric origin, obtaining, for each case, the polynomial Q with the minimum number of variables $N_v = 3 + 2 = 5$.
-Section 6 deals with the situation where the denominator polynomial Q factorizes as $Q = Q_1Q_2$, giving either a direct sum, or a unique factorization, of the (minimal order) differential operator annihilating the diagonal of 1/Q. In section 7, we give examples of diagonal of algebraic functions which are N-th root of rational functions and equivalent rational functions of the form 1/Q, giving the same diagonals.
-Finally, in section 8, we discuss the homomorphisms-to-adjoint assumption on a counter-example candidate to Christol's conjecture [2].
+Section 6 deals with the situation where the denominator polynomial Q factorizes as $Q = Q_1Q_2$, giving either a direct sum, or a unique factorization, of the (minimal order) differential operator annihilating the diagonal of 1/Q. In section 7, we give examples of diagonal of algebraic functions which are Nth root of rational functions and equivalent rational functions of the form 1/Q, giving the same diagonals.
+Finally, in section 8, we discuss the homomorphisms-to-adjoint assumption on a counter-example candidate to Christol's conjecture [4].